mdaashir/KatomaranPSGHackathon_22PT17/database/README.md

 # Database

-MongoDB database schemas and migration scripts for the Face Recognition Platform.
+MongoDB database schemas and migration scripts for the Face Recognition Platform (2025).

 ## Schema